-Dual Special Needs Plans (D-SNPs) provide great affordable healthcare coverage to those who qualify for both Medicare and Medicaid.
-To fully understand what D-SNPs are and how they work, you have to consider your Medicare eligibility, Medicaid status, and have knowledge on Medicare Advantage.
+Dual Special Needs Plans (D-SNPs) provide great affordable healthcare coverage to those who qualify for both Medicare and Medicaid, meaning that they are part of the dual-eligible population.

-If you receive Medicaid benefits and meet the Medicare requirements, you will likely be eligible for a D-SNP.
-D-SNP eligibility can be grouped into these categories.
+If you receive Medicaid benefits and meet the Medicare requirements, you will most likely be eligible for a D-SNP whose eligibility can be grouped into these categories.
 You qualify If you:

 These terms are very confusing to the average person.
 The easiest way to determine if you are eligible for a D-SNP, then, is to contact your local Social Security office and ask if you fall within one of these qualifications.